Maynard Harrison Smith: Later life and death

 Smith flew four more combat missions after earning the Medal of Honor, but was then grounded as a result of combat stress reaction/Post-traumatic stress disorder and was reassigned to non-combat clerical work.
 On December 17, 1944, he was forced to accept a reduction in rank to private for poor job performance, and was shortly thereafter permanently grounded.
 Smith was sent home to the United States on February 2, 1945, and despite his transgressions, received a hero's welcome and a parade when he returned to his hometown.
 Smith was discharged from the U.S. Army on May 26, 1945.
 In his later years, he despised his time in the military and ran into legal troubles, but eventually retired quietly to Florida, dying of heart failure on May 11, 1984, in Saint Petersburg, at the age of 72.
 Maynard Harrison Smith is buried in Arlington National Cemetery, in Arlington, Virginia.

 Personal life

 Smith met his third wife, Mary Rayner (1924–2015), in Bedford, England, while attending a dance put on for servicemen by the USO.
 They married in 1944, and eventually had four children (three sons, Lawrence, Ronald, and Maynard Jr., and a daughter, Christine).
 Their daughter Christine was born in England prior to the couple's return to the United States.
-After Smith's death, his wife remarried to Robert J. O'Brien.
+After Smith's death, his wife remarried Robert J. O'Brien.

-Awards

-Here is the ribbon bar of S/Sgt.
-Maynard Harrison Smith: